-The Model Code requires listed companies to establish a procedure requiring directors to provide written notification to the chairman or a director designated by the board and receive a dated written acknowledgement before dealing in any securities of the listed issuer.
+Listed companies must establish a procedure requiring directors to provide written notification to the chairman or a director designated by the board and receive a dated written acknowledgement before dealing in any securities of the listed issuer.

-A response to a request for clearance to deal must be giving to the relevant director within 5 business days of the request being made and the clearance must not be valid for more than 5 business days of clearance being received.
+A response to a request for clearance to deal must be given to the relevant director within 5 business days of the request being made and the clearance must not be valid for more than 5 business days of clearance being received.

-The company must maintain a written record of notifications given by directors and acknowledgements of such notifications.
+The company must maintain a written record of notifications given by directors and acknowledgements of such notifications and the written responses given.